cysouw/diathesis/text/c08_preverbs.md

 The following elements can only be used as ~~verb prefixes~~ in German [see @los2016: 177; @pfeiffer1993 for the diachronic origin]:^[German dialects offer further possible prefixes, especially notewhorthy is the prefix *der-* in Bavarian [@sonnenhauser2012].]

-- *geˈ-*, originally meaning 'with', probably cognate with Latin *com*
+- *geˈ-*, originally meaning 'with', probably cognate with Latin *com*.
-- *beˈ-*, originally meaning 'by, around', cognate to modern German *bei*
+- *beˈ-*, originally meaning 'by, around', cognate to modern German *bei*.
-- *erˈ-*, originally meaning 'out', cognate both to modern German *aus* and *ur-*
+- *erˈ-*, originally meaning 'out', cognate both to modern German *aus* and *ur-*.
-- *verˈ-*, originally meaning 'before', probably cognate with both Latin *pro* and *per*
+- *verˈ-*, originally meaning 'before', probably cognate with both Latin *pro* and *per*.
-- *zerˈ-*, originally meaning 'in two', cognate with Latin *dis-*
+- *zerˈ-*, originally meaning 'in two', cognate with Latin *dis-*.
-- *entˈ-*, originally meaning 'against', cognate with Greek *anti*
+- *entˈ-*, originally meaning 'against', cognate with Greek *anti*.
-- *missˈ-*, originally meaning 'missing', still transparently cognate with modern German verb root *(ver)miss(en)*
+- *missˈ-*, originally meaning 'missing', still transparently cognate with modern German verb root *(ver)miss(en)*.
-- *widerˈ-*, originally meaning 'against', still transparently cognate with modern German *wieder*
+- *widerˈ-*, originally meaning 'against', still transparently cognate with modern German *wieder*.
+- *hinterˈ-*, transparently meaning 'behind'.

 The prefix *geˈ‑* only occurs in completely grammaticalised combinations, i.e. there are no verbs (anymore) in which the root is still transparently related to the *geˈ‑* prefixed wordform (cf. [@sec:intro-lexical-meanings]).
 Pairs like *bieten* 'to offer' and *gebieten* 'to order' are thus simply treated here as two completely separate lexemes, and will consequently not occur among any of the diatheses discussed below (examples in [@sec:preverb-deponent]).

 In contrast, the addition of the prefix *missˈ‑* is always completely transparent and never results in a diathesis, e.g. *achten* 'to respect' and *missachten* 'to disrespect' (examples in [@sec:preverb-intranstive-without-diathesis; @sec:preverb-transitive-without-diathesis]).

 The prefix *widerˈ‑* only occurs in a few fixed combinations (see [@sec:preverb-dative-applicative]).
 Note that there are also a few verbs that are orthographically written in German as *wider‑*, but that are stressed on the first syllable and are separable.
 It might be more consistent to write these as *wieder‑* (see [@sec:adverbial-directionals]).
 This occurs with verbs related to the distribution of sound and light, namely *widerhallen, widerklingen, widerschallen, widerscheinen* and *widerspiegeln*, while *widerstrahlen* seems to allow both stress patterns.
 The addition of *wider‑* in these verbs does not induce any diathesis.

+The prefix *hinterˈ‑* only occurs in a few verbs and never induces any diathesis.
+It is attested with three different meanings, namely (i) meaning *zurück* 'back' with the verbs *hinterbleiben, hinterhalten, hinterlassen, hinterlegen*, (ii) meaning *an der Hinterseite* 'behind' with the verbs *hinterfüllen, hinterhaken, hintermauern*, and (iii) meaning metaphorically *hinter den Rücken* 'behind the back' with the verbs *hinterfragen, hintergehen, hinterlaufen, hintertreiben, hinterziehen*.

 That leaves the prefixes *beˈ‑, erˈ‑, verˈ‑, zerˈ‑* and *entˈ‑*, and these all occur frequently.
 They induce various diathesis as discussed throughout this chapter and they do not appear to have any preference for a special kind of diathesis.
 The prefix *empˈ‑* is an allomorph of *entˈ‑*, attested with a small group of verb starting with /f/, namely *empfangen, empfehlen* and *empfinden*.